SGO2302 – Environment and society

 Compulsory instruction and coursework

-It is required of the student that he/she writes a feature article relevant to the course.
+It is required of the student that he/she writes a reflection paper relevant to an environmental challenge.
 The student must be present in the first seminar where he/she will be assigned to a group.

 Completed and approved compulsory course work is valid until the course is no longer offered.
 Students who have failed to complete the compulsory course work cannot take the exam.